matthewp/haunted/readme.md

 #### Virtual components

 Haunted also has the concept of _virtual components_.
 These are components that are not defined as a tag.
-Rather they are functions that can be called from within another template.
-They have their own state and will rerender when that state changes, _without_ causing any parent components to rerender.
+Instead they're defined as functions that can be called from within another template.
+They have their own state and will rerender when that state changes _without_ causing any parent components to rerender.

 The following is an example of using virtual components: